JAN. 5, 2026

 print(f" Description: {duty_cycle_metric.description}")

-You would typically integrate tpumonitoring directly in your JAX programs—during model training, before inference, etc. See the Cloud TPU documentation for more details.
+You would typically integrate tpumonitoring directly in your JAX programs—during model training, before inference, etc. Learn more about the Monitoring Library in the Cloud TPU documentation.

 tpu‑info

-The tpu‑info CLI provides a real‑time view of TPU memory and other utilization metrics, similar to nvidia‑smi for GPUs.
+The tpu‑info command‑line tool provides a real‑time view of TPU memory and other utilization metrics, similar to nvidia‑smi for GPUs.

 Install on all workers and nodes